frederic-perez/AmE-dictionary/data/dictionary.md

 __no strings attached__ _idiom_ :three: Free of conditions, limitations, obligations, etc. _The goodwill compensation comes with no strings attached._
 __no way around it__
 __no worries__ _idiom_ :four: No worries is an expression seen in Australian, British and New Zealand English meaning "do not worry about that", "that's all right", or "sure thing".
 It is similar to the American English _no problem._
 __no-brainer__ _idiom_ A very easy or obvious choice, decision, or solution.
-(So easy or obvious that it is humorously said to require no brain.) _The answer to the riddle was a total no-brainer—I don't know why it took me so long to figure out!_
+(So easy or obvious that it is humorously said to require no brain.) _The answer to the riddle was a total no-brainer—I don’t know why it took me so long to figure out!_
 __no-holds-barred__ _adj_ _informal_ :two::hammer: _This book takes a no-holds-barred approach to taking personal responsability._
 __no-no__ _n_ _informal_ :nine::m: (no-nos) Anything that is forbidden or not advisable, as because of being improper or unsafe. _Wives and children were a no-no in anyone's books._ _What are the no-nos of API testing?_
 __no-questions-asked__ _adj_ :two::hammer: _The had a no-questions-asked policy._
 __Noachian__ _adj_ :pencil2:
 __Nobel__ :mega:
-__nobody's doctor__ _I'm nobody's doctor._
+__nobody's doctor__ _I’m nobody's doctor._
 __nocebo__ _n_ :two: A substance that causes undesirable side effects as a result of a patient's perception that it is harmful rather than as a result of a causative ingredient.
 __nocent__ _adj_ Having a tendency to cause harm.
 __noctambulant__ _adj_ __1__ Relating to or given to sleepwalking; noctambulous. __2__ Walking or traveling at night.